No. 38 East 3rd Ring Road, Chaoyang District Suite 2358, 23/F Taikang Financial Tower, Beijing China 100026

-Shuang Yu is a senior associate in the Great China brands team based in our Shanghai office.
+Shuang Yu is a counsel in the Greater China brands team.
 She has significant experience in all forms of intellectual property, but especially in trademark prosecution and enforcement in Greater China.

 Shuang has experience in rarely held retrial application proceedings before the China Supreme Court, and has experience with assisting clients in designing and conducting consumer surveys for use in litigation, an area that is still under-utilized in China.
 She is experienced in complex trademark disputes involving highly resourced and connected squatters and has helped clients deal with PR emergencies relating to their brands caused by consumer complaints.

 Shuang has also worked on a variety of intellectual property issues in the U.S., including responses to Office Actions issued by Trademark Examiners in the U.S. Patent and Trademark Office, reviewed and assisted in the preparation of Appeal Briefs before the Trademark Trial and Appeal Board and has written motions before the federal district court.

 Shuang’s native language is Chinese and she is conversational in French.

 Central University for Nationalities, Beijing, China B.A.
 English

 University of Arizona, James E. Rogers College of Law J.D.